-Be Familiar with the Credit Repair Organizations Act
+What is the Credit Repair Organizations Act?

-The Credit Repair Organizations Act is a federal law that became effective on April 1, 1997, was created in response to the number of consumers who had suffered from credit repair scams.
+The Credit Repair Organizations Act is a federal law that became effective on April 1, 1997 in response to a number of consumers who had suffered from credit repair scams.
 In effect, the law ensures that credit repair service companies:

 - Are prohibited from taking consumers’ money until they fully complete the services they promise.